crptec/sinovate/docs/inwallet_1click_guide.md

 **Please go to INPUT (coin control), select all inputs, and send them all to your own address before clicking on the 1-click setUP START button**

-> **Create new address inside core wallet and send all coins to this address** click File > Receiving addresses > New
+> **Create new address inside core wallet and send all coins to this address** click My Wallet> RECEIVE > Get new address.

-> 1. Upon opening your core SINOVATE wallet, click the "setUP" icon on the upper right side.
-(You can download the core wallet here https://github.com/SINOVATEblockchain/SIN-core/releases)
+> 1. Upon opening your core SINOVATE wallet, click the "setUP" icon on the lower left side.
+(You can download the core wallet here https://github.com/SINOVATEblockchain/sinovate/releases)